Where to Stay in Tea Gardens: Discover the Boathouse Resort

 - 3 min read

-Tucked beside the calm waters of the Myall River, the Boathouse Resort is one of Tea Gardens’ most welcoming and picturesque places to stay.
-Whether you're travelling as a couple, with family, or on a solo coastal escape, this locally loved accommodation blends comfort with location—and makes an ideal base for exploring the greater Hawks Nest region.
+Boathouse Resort Tea Gardens is situated along the Myall River in Tea Gardens.
+Whether you're travelling as a couple, with family, or on a solo coastal escape, this self-contained apartment accommodation blends comfort with location—and makes an ideal base for the perfect family holiday.

 One of the biggest drawcards of the Boathouse Resort is the generous, apartment-style layout.
 Each unit is thoughtfully appointed with: